nicholekulikowski/r_workshop_factsheet/README.md

 # 2021 R-User Workshop: Fact Sheet Session
-Scripts, data, and figures for making R-Markdown factsheets
+Scripts, data, and figures for making R-Markdown factsheets.
+This repository was created to share code from the talk, "Creating Customized Fact Sheets with Patchwork and R-Markdown", which was given as part of EPA's 2021 R-User Group Workshop.

+Authors:
+Marschall Furman
+Nichole Kulikowski
 <img src="image\readme_factsheet.jpg" >

 ## Disclaimer